A brief guide to probate

-The only circumstances in which a Grant of Probate or Grant of Letters Administration may not be needed, is if the person who died left less than £5,000 or if everything they had was jointly owned.
-When this is the case everything is automatically given to the existing joint owner.
+There are circumstances in which a Grant of Probate or Grant of Letters Administration may not be needed, and that is only when the person who has passed away has left assets of a low value (generally less £5,000) or their assets were owned jointly with another person.
+When this is the case those jointly owned assets will pass over to the surviving owner.

 Probate will only be granted if the will’s executor has paid off some, or all of the Inheritance Tax due on the estate.